WRAW: History

 WRAW once broadcast in AM stereo using the C-QUAM system.

-On February 27, 2014, WRAW changed to Spanish Contemporary, branded as "Rumba 1340".
+On February 27, 2014, WRAW changed to Spanish contemporary, branded as "Rumba 1340".
 Programming was also heard on FM translator W222BY on 92.3 FM.

-On August 8, 2019, WRAW broke from simulcasting on the translator due to it being sold to Educational Media Foundation (EMF).
+The simulcast ended on August 8, 2019, after the translator was sold to Educational Media Foundation (EMF).

-On Monday, August 12, 2019, WRAW ended Spanish programming and began airing a Conservative Talk format branded as NewsRadio 1340 WRAW.
-Another radio station in Reading, AM 830 WEEU, discontinued airing Rush Limbaugh's nationally syndicated show in a cost-cutting measure stemming from its parent company's bankruptcy and sale.
+On August 12, 2019, WRAW ended Spanish programming and began airing a conservative talk format branded as "NewsRadio 1340 WRAW".
+Another radio station in Reading, WEEU, discontinued airing Rush Limbaugh's nationally syndicated show in a cost-cutting measure stemming from its parent company's bankruptcy and sale.
 That prompted WRAW to pick up the broadcast, and carry other conservative talk programming, from co-owned Premiere Networks.
-After Limbaugh's death in 2021, WRAW, like other talk stations owned by iHeartMedia, switched to Limbaugh's replacement, "The Clay Travis and Buck Sexton Show."
+After Limbaugh's death in 2021, WRAW, like other talk stations owned by iHeartMedia, switched to Limbaugh's replacement, The Clay Travis and Buck Sexton Show.